- When to use partitions

 The example below drops the partition for records where

-3, which corresponds to the month of March.
-The month is specified as an integer in the command.
+transaction_date is in the month of April 2022.
+The year and month are specified as integers in the command.

 ALTER TABLE fct_tbl_transactions DROP PARTITION 2022,04;